open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 #### Equipment

-A Marine is equipped with an MA5 Assault Rifle and a Marine Sergeant is equipped with an M6 Pistol.
+A Marine is equipped with an MA5 Assault Rifle and M9 Grenades and a Marine Sergeant is equipped with an M6 Pistol and M9 Grenades.
 A Marine may replace its MA5 Assault Rifle with either an M90 Shotgun or a BR55 Service Rifle.
-Any Marine may take an M9 Grenade.

 -----